CeusMedia/HydrogenFramework/README.md

 - Module <code>UI_Font_FontAwesome</code>: Font Awesome integration.

 One of the system components (a logger) can be configured to send e-mails on errors.
-Therefore a module capapble of sending mails will be installed automatically.
+Therefore, a module capable of sending mails will be installed automatically.

-Since the sending of mails will by handled by a CLI script (to be decoupled from the web application), a mail queue will be introduced to a database and a job handling mechanism will be installed:
+Since the sending of mails will be handled by a CLI script (to be decoupled from the web application), a mail queue will be introduced to a database and a job handling mechanism will be installed:
 - Module <code>Resource_Mail</code>: a mail generator, queue and sender
 - Module <code>Resource_Jobs</code>: a manager to execute module jobs via CLI or cron job